distill

 Position in Framework

-Comes after: Multiple sessions of /salvage or /execute that have accumulated metis.
-Or: end of any session where learnings are worth capturing before context is lost.
+Comes after: Multiple sessions of /salvage or /execute that accumulated metis, or end of any session with learnings worth capturing.

-Leads to: Cleaner oh_search_context results.
+Leads to: Cleaner search results.
 Guardrail candidates for human authoring.
-A compacted session file that seeds the next session.
+A compacted session file for the next session.

 Relationship to /salvage: Salvage is per-session extraction (especially from failure).
-Distill is corpus-level curation (independent of any single session outcome).
-They're complementary — salvage feeds the corpus; distill keeps it from becoming noise.
+Distill is corpus-level curation.
+They're complementary.